 Stakeholders & Interests

-Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules7, where the judges will award points for each task.
+Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules [71], where the judges will award points for each task.

 FTFP – The FTFP are interested in the APS initializing in order to start the competition.
 The FTFP grades rely on the success of the APS.

 Preconditions: The APS is not powered on.